saulpierotti/markdown_notebook/DRD.md

 * Microarray supports can be made of glass, silicon, quartz, nylon
 * Competitive microarrays use 2 color channels in order to quantify the relative abundance of 2 different species
 * Non-competitive microarrays use just 1 color channel to give an absolute estimate of a species

-## Competitive microarrays
-* They use 2 colors in the same chip and they were invented 20 years ago at Stanford by Patrick O'Reilly Brown
 * Spotting technique: the oldest approach
 	* A spotting robot with pins spots oligos in the slide
 	* The glass chip surface can be coated with aminosilane or other amino-modified groups for binding oligos